hnakamura5/NameC/README.md

 ## Installation by CMake

+- Build and installation is by standard CMake workflow.
+- You need C++ compiler that supports C++17.
-Build and installation is by basic CMake workflow.
-The documents are generated when CMlllllll find doxygen (Sure when in your path env).
+- The documents are generated when CMake find doxygen (Sure when in your path env).

 ## Getting started

-- Link the library file lib/NameC.lib
+- Link the library file lib/NameC.lib from the installation.
 - Include the header include/NameC.h for C code generation.
 It provides the namespace namec.
 - Include the header include/NameCXX.h for C++ code generation.
 It provides the namespace namecxx.
 - Read the doxygen documentation in doc directory in the release build.
 Top pages of each namespace works as index.